-The program begins with a complimentary bus tour of Berlin at 3 p.m. on Sunday, July 21.
-The bus tour will provide an opportunity to meet other students and get an overview of the city.
-The bus tour begins and ends at the Humboldt Law Faculty.
-The program's opening reception will be at the law school immediately following the bus tour at approximately 6 p.m.
-There will be ample food, beverages, New Orleans music, and the opportunity to become acquainted with program participants and faculty.
+The Program begins with a complimentary bus tour of Berlin at 3 p.m. on Sunday, July 31.
+The tour will provide an opportunity to meet other students and get an overview of the city.
+It begins and ends at the Humboldt Law Faculty.
+The Program's opening reception will be at the Law School immediately following the tour at approximately 6 p.m.
+There will be ample food, beverages, New Orleans music, and the opportunity to become acquainted with other participants and the faculty.

-A loosely organized soccer match and beach volleyball games (no skill required to participate) are scheduled on two afternoons after class, followed by visits to traditional German beer gardens.
-The program's annual River Cruise on the River Spree and canals encircling Berlin’s center is scheduled on the evening of August 1.
-Family members and friends are cordially invited to participate in all program activities except the academic course.
+A loosely organized soccer match and beach volleyball games (no skill required to participate!) are scheduled on two afternoons after class, followed by visits to traditional German beer gardens.
+The Program's annual cruise on the river Spree and canals encircling Berlin’s center is scheduled on the evening of July 31 (to be confirmed).
+Family members and friends are cordially invited to participate in all Program activities except the academic course.

-On many evenings Christian Hartwig, one of the young German faculty members and the program's social director par excellence, leads student expeditions into different Berlin neighborhoods for a walk-around, dinner at a neighborhood restaurant and almost always a "bar review," i.e. , gatherings at a neighborhood nightspot.
-The locations and times of the "bar reviews" are posted each day for those students who want to join the group later in the evening.
+On many evenings Christian Hartwig, one of the German faculty members and the Program's social director par excellence, leads student expeditions into different Berlin neighborhoods for walks, dinners at neighborhood restaurants, and almost always a bar review, i.e. a gathering of the students at a neighborhood nightspot.
+The location and time of the bar review is posted each day for those students who want to join the group later in the evening.

-There are no classes or other academic obligation during the weekend between the negotiation and mediation weeks.
-The program offers a number of voluntary social activities for the students during that weekend (a bike tour of Berlin, visits to flea markets and local fairs and a techno club party), but students have the complete freedom to plan their own weekend activities.
+There are no classes or other academic obligations during the weekend between the negotiation and mediation weeks.
+The Program offers a number of voluntary social activities for the students during that weekend (a bike tour of Berlin, visits to flea markets and local fairs, and a techno club party), but students have complete freedom to plan their own weekend activities.

-For a day trip, Potsdam, a city adjacent to Berlin, contains the magnificent Sans Souci Palace and gardens, which was the summer residence of Prussian royalty.
+For a day trip, Potsdam, a city adjacent to Berlin, contains the magnificent Sanssouci Palace and gardens, which was the summer residence of Prussian royalty.
 Potsdam is also the site of the famous Truman/Churchill/Stalin conference at the end of World War II and the Wannsee House where the Nazis planned the extermination of the Jewish people.
-The Wannsee House has been converted into a fascinating and quite emotion provoking historical education center.
+The Wannsee House has been converted into a fascinating and quite emotion-provoking historical education center.
 Also, the town of Dresden is not far from Berlin and is easily accessible by train as a day trip.
-Amsterdam, Prauge and many other European cities are also easy to reach by air or overnight train.
+Amsterdam, Prague, and many other European cities are also easy to reach by air or overnight train.

-Otherwise, Berlin is, of course, full of truly remarkable museums.
-Students may want to visit one of the museums, go to the movies (the Sony Cinemax in the Sony Center has 15 theaters that show the original English-language versions of first-run movies) or otherwise relax over the weekend.
+Berlin is full of truly remarkable and interesting museums such as the Berlin Wall Memorial and the Berlin Zoo, Europe's most-visited zoo.
+Students may want to visit one of them, go to the movies (the Sony Cinemaxx in the Sony Center has 15 theaters that show the original English-language versions of first-run movies) or otherwise relax over the weekend.